FAQ

 Q: My puppy is only 10 weeks old.
 Can he stay at Club K-9?

 A: At this time we are not accepting dogs under the age of 5 months for dog daycare.
 We can accept puppies younger than 5 months of age for private boarding on a case by case basis.
-We do have Puppy Day Camp, Puppy Socials, and Puppy Kindergarten for young puppies!
+We do have Puppy Day Camp and Puppy Kindergarten for young puppies!
+(8-20 weeks)

 Back to top.